lohithchittineni/lohithchittineni.github.io/teaching.md

 >Lohith was very helpful in answering any questions about the lab and our code.

-L>ohith was always very patient during lab and always helped students to the best of his ability.
+>Lohith was always very patient during lab and always helped students to the best of his ability.